-Based on conversations within the PRP community, we can say with metaphysical certitude that PRP isn’t a punishment for misbehavior or forgetting to put the seat down on a toilet (loo in some parts of the world).
+What we can say with metaphysical certitude is that PRP isn’t a punishment for misbehavior or forgetting to put the seat down on a toilet (loo in some parts of the world).
 There are thousands of perfectly wonderful people who have — or had — PRP.
 Moreover, there are many very bad people who don’t have it.

 When asked, we can say: “The cause of PRP is not known.
 It’s a missing piece in our puzzle.”
 But perhaps there’s a more accurate response.